chunce01/qb-graverobbing/README.md

 ## qb-graverobbing

-This script allows you to rob graves for loot.
+This script allows you to rob graves for loot after 21:00 and before 06:00.
 You will need to decide how you want to give your players the item "shovel" to start.
 I have pre-configured all of the "Large" headstones in the Hill Valley Church Cemetary in Northern Los Santos for looting on a cooldown timer.

 This was quickly written for an event on our server, as other options were encrypted or had limited config options.
 I have also added a few Halloween candies with visual and ps-buff effects.
 The ps-buff effects can be turned off in the config if you don't want to use them.